 - The person you know you should walk away from... becomes impossible to stay away from.

 - The rules you never thought you would break... you find yourself breaking all the time.

-- The things you used to prevent you from crossing the line like your faith, principles, and conscience... don't seem to be working anymore.
+- The things you used to prevent you from crossing the line - like your faith, principles, and conscience - don't seem to be working anymore.

-Once feelings are involved... ending the affair is way harder than you ever thought possible.
-This is why you'll hear me say this time and time again: Affairs closely mimic the symptoms of addiction more than they do anything else.
-Why?
-Because most people are as much attached to the affair as they're hooked on the "feeling" the affair produces.
-If you don't believe me... take the time to notice how many of the following apply to you.
+Once your feelings are involved... ending an affair can be way harder than you ever thought possible.
+That's why you'll hear me say this time and time again: "Affairs more closely mimic the symptoms of addiction than anything else".
+Why is this you may wonder?
+Well, I believe it's because most people are not really so much attached to the affair as they are hooked on the feelings the affair produces.
+To test this theory... let's do a little "thought experiment".
+Ask yourself... how many of the following do you feel apply to you.

-And now with your permission...
+And with your permission...

 LEARNING CHANGES EVERYTHING

-(Introduction to My End Of The Affair Home study Online course)
+(Introduction to My End Of The Affair Online Home-Study course)